Michelangelo (Teenage Mutant Ninja Turtles): IDW Comics

+The Last Ronin

+A darker, alternate version of Michelangelo is also the primary protagonist of the miniseries The Last Ronin.
+Set in an alternate dystopian future, Michelangelo is the last surviving member of his family after his brothers, Splinter and Casey were slain by the Foot Clan, and after spending over a decade training across the world, Mikey returns to New York seeking to avenge the death of his brothers by killing the Shredder's grandson, Oroku Hiroto.
+In the miniseries, along with his signature nunchucks, Michelangelo also wields the weapons of his brothers, including Leonardo's katanas, Donatello's bo staff, and Raphael's sai.

 Television

 1987 animated series

 Michelangelo's persona became strongly established in the 1987 animated series.
 He was often seen as a "Party Dude", which, though accurate in the 1987 series (which gave him this title in the theme song), accounts for only part of his personality otherwise.
 As the "party dude", he usually did not have much input in the team's plans, although he was still just as active as his brothers.
 He typically spent much of his time joking and socializing with other characters.

 Michelangelo began the series with his trademark nunchaku as his weapons, but the controversy surrounding the weapons in the United Kingdom led to scenes of their use being edited out of the local broadcast of the series.
 To compensate for this, the American showrunners dropped the nunchaku from the series entirely in the fourth season, replacing them with a grappling hook called the "Turtle Line" that served as Mikey's signature weapon for the rest of the show's run.

-Michelangelo also received his distinctive voice in the 1990 series; this has been imitated in other portrayals of him.
+Michelangelo also received his distinctive voice in the 1987 series; this has been imitated in other portrayals of him.
 Employing a "surfer slang" vocabulary, he customarily spoke with a unique hybrid of a Californian surfer accent and a possibly stereotypical "stoner" accent, though no reference is ever made to drugs in the series and it is likely that the voicing simply emphasized his laid-back and somewhat innocent attitude.
 In fact, Michelangelo appeared in a 1990 animated special, Cartoon All-Stars to the Rescue, alongside other famous cartoon characters, intended to inform children about the dangers of substance abuse.
 Additionally, all four of the Turtles were official "spokes-turtles" of the "Just Say No" anti-drug campaign, despite accusations that at least one of them exhibited characteristics of a stoner.
 During one of these anti-drug PSAs, Michelangelo suggests to a kid being tempted with marijuana that he should "get a pizza" to go with it before the idea is shot down by Donatello.